-Hove is filled with the stunning period property including Regency town houses which look out to sea, house hunters will also find an abundance of Victorian and Edwardian property.
+Hove is filled with stunning period property including Regency townhouses that look out to sea, house hunters will also find an abundance of Victorian and Edwardian properties.

 Many choose to commute to London from Hove, there are regular and direct trains into London Victoria which take a little over an hour.

 One of Suffolk’s gems, Aldeburgh is known for the image of its line of pastel-coloured houses serving as the backdrop to the pebble beach.